North Bergen, New Jersey

 North Bergen is a township in the northern part of Hudson County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 63,361, an increase of 2,588 (+4.3%) from the 2010 census count of 60,773, which in turn reflected an increase of 2,681 (+4.6%) from the 58,092 counted in the 2000 census.
 The township was incorporated in 1843.
 It was much diminished in territory by a series of secessions.
 Situated on the Hudson Palisades, it is one of the hilliest municipalities in the United States.
-Like neighboring North Hudson communities, North Bergen is among those places in the nation with the highest population density.
+Like neighboring North Hudson communities, North Bergen is among those places in the country with the highest population density.

 History

 Colonial era

 At the time of European colonization the area was the territory of Hackensack tribe of the Lenape Native Americans, who maintained a settlement, Espatingh, on the west side of the hills and where a Dutch trading post was established after the Peach War.
 In 1658, Peter Stuyvesant, then Director-General of New Netherland, repurchased from them the area now encompassed by the municipalities of Hudson County east of the Hackensack River.
 This is commemorated in a New Deal post off mural entitled Purchase of Territory of North Bergen from the Indians.
 In 1660 Stuyvesant granted permission to establish the semi-autonomous colony of Bergen, with the main village located at today's Bergen Square, considered to be the first chartered municipality in what would become the state of New Jersey.
 At the time, the area of North Bergen was heavily forested, traversed by paths used by the indigenous and colonizing population and became known as Bergen Woods, a name recalled in today's neighborhood of Bergenwood.

 After the 1664 surrender of Fort Amsterdam the entire New Netherland colony came into the possession of the British, who established the Province of New Jersey.
 In 1682, the East Jersey legislature formed the state's first four counties, including Bergen County, which consisted of all the land in the peninsula between the Hackensack and Hudson Rivers; that is, the eastern portions of what today is Bergen and Hudson Counties.
 In 1693, Bergen County was divided into two townships: Hackensack Township in the north, and Bergen Township, encompassing the Bergen Neck peninsula, in the south.
 The border between the two townships is the current Hudson-Bergen county line.

 While settlement was sparse, communities developed along the Bergen Turnpike at the Three Pigeons and Maisland, later New Durham.
 French botanist André Michaux developed his gardens nearby.
 On the Hudson River, Bulls Ferry became an important landing for crossings to Manhattan.
 While ostensibly under British control during the American Revolutionary War, the area was patrolled by the Americans on foraging, espionage, and raiding expeditions, most notably the Battle of Bull's Ferry.